Cyber-Labs/WoC18ProjectProposals/README.md

+# List of Project Proposals

+[TOC]

-# WoC18ProjectProposals
+# Machine Learning

+## 1. Your Own Machine Learning Library

+- **Suggested Audience:** First years
+- **Description:** One of the crucial things in machine learning is to understand the inner working of the  algorithms being used.
+In this project, you will develop a machine learning library consisting of various machine learning algorithms built without using any ready-to-use library.
+A tentative list of algorithms can be discussed later with the mentors.

+- **Goals:**
+  - Phase 1: Implementation of linear regression, logistic regression, decision tree, k-nearest neighbours, K-means clustering, neural networks.
+  - Phase 2: Implementation of more advanced algorithms and techniques, if time permits.

+- **Requirements:**
+  - Basic knowledge of machine learning algorithms.
+  - Basic knowledge of Python, object-oriented programming and Numpy.
+- **Resources:**
+  - A basic overview of the algorithms is given [here](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/).

+## 2. Machine Learning Model Zoo

+- **Suggested Audience:** First years
+- **Description:** A model zoo is a collection of machine learning models trained and applied for various problems ranging from simple regression to large scale vision problems.
+In this project, you will create machine learning models for various regression as well as classification tasks.

+- **Goals:**
+  - Phase 1: Implementation of machine learning models for various regression tasks.
+You can choose tasks of your own or discuss with the mentors.
+  - Phase 2: Implementation of more advanced machine learning models for classification tasks on image data.

+- **Requirements:**
+  - Implementation knowledge of machine learning algorithms.
+  - Knowledge of Python, basic understanding of Numpy and Scikit-Learn.
+Knowledge of Pandas would be an  advantage.
+- **Resources:**
+  - A basic overview of the algorithms is given [here](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/).
+  - An article on difference between regression and classification is given [here](https://www.geeksforgeeks.org/regression-classification-supervised-machine-learning/).

+## 3. Sentiment Analysis on #MeToo tweets

+- **Suggested Audience:** First years and above
+- **Description:**  Sentiment analysis is the process of identifying and categorizing opinions expressed in a piece of text. #MeToo spread virally in October 2017 as a hashtag on social media in an attempt to demonstrate the widespread prevalence of sexual assault and harassment.
+This project will try to predict the sentiment from the tweets with the #MeToo hashtag.

+- **Goals:**
+  - Phase 1: Scrape the tweets from Twitter with the hash tag #MeToo and store the data locally.
+  - Phase 2: Train a sentiment analysis model separately and use it to predict the sentiments for the gathered tweets.
+Additionally, you can try to suggest if a user requires social counselling based on the intensity of the sentiment.

+- **Requirements:**
+  - Knowledge of scraping tools such as scrapy, BeautifulSoup and advanced string matching tools like regex.
+  - Conceptual knowledge of Natural Language Processing.
+  - Programming skills in Python and ready-to-use machine learning libraries like scikit-learn.

-### Style Transfer on Image (For second years) (Demo, Paper)
+## 4. Style Transfer on Images

+- **Suggested Audience:** Second years
-Ever wished you could paint like Picasso or Van Gogh?
+- **Description:** Ever wished you could paint like Picasso or Van Gogh?
 Now, it is possible for a Deep Learning enthusiast like you by using the art of Neural Style Transfer.
 Style transfer is the technique of recomposing images in the style of other images.

+- **Goals:**
-In this project, we will implement “A Neural Algorithm of Artistic Style” by Leon A. Gatys et al.
+  - Phase 1: Implementation of the paper “A Neural Algorithm of Artistic Style” by Leon A. Gatys et al.
-Requirements:
+  - Phase 2: Implement Neural Style Transfer for a practical use.

+- **Requirements:**
-1. Conceptual knowledge of Deep Learning and specifically Convolutional Neural Networks.
+  - Conceptual knowledge of Deep Learning, specifically Convolutional Neural Networks.
-2. Strong programming skills in Python and knowledge of a Deep Learning framework (Tensorflow/ Keras/ PyTorch) is preferred.
+  - Strong programming skills in Python and knowledge of a Deep Learning framework (Tensorflow/ Keras/ PyTorch) would be helpful.

-### Newsroom
-- #### Description
-1. An android app which fetches the posts from Facebook pages of various student clubs(Cyber Labs, Manthan, Mailer Daemon etc), student chapters(E.g. ACM Student chapter, ASME Student Chapter etc.), departmental societies(E.g. SIAM - Maths Dept, CSES - CSE Dept. etc.) and from other miscellaneous pages like SCG(Student Coordination Group), ISS(ISM Students’ Society) etc.
-Each of the student clubs, student chapters, departmental societies, and other miscellanous groups can register on the app as an ENTITY(coin a better term for this).

-2. Each ENTITY must have a facebook page.
-A separate channel will be created in the Android app for each ENTITY.

-3. Whenever a new post comes on an ENTITY’s fb page, it will also show up in the channel of the ENTITY in the newsroom app.
-This can be done by Facebook Graph API.

-4. A USER (student/faculty) can register as a user and can subscribe to the Channel he/she wants to see the fb posts of.
-Every time a subscribed channel has a new post, a suitable notification should come on the USER’s android phone.

-### Shared Calender
-- #### Description
+- **Resources:**
- Shared calendar is an android app to solve the problem of clashes of student activities in college.

-- #### Version 1 goals:
- A calendar screen which is readable by every user and editable by the coordinator of every club/student chapter (or by 1 or 2 fixed persons per club/student chapter).
-E.g. Cyberlabs is organizing a workshop on some day.
-So, cyberlabs will highlight the timeframe on the calendar for the day it is organizing a workshop.

-- #### Version 2 goals (Requires ISM admin to align on this):
- Include each hall and auditorium etc like GJLT, Penman, Seminar Hall, Management Hall etc and make accounts for these rooms too(Can also consider NLHC rooms if feasible from admin’s end).
-Then the admin person who is responsible for maintaining record of the fact that whether a particular hall under his responsibility is booked for a timeslot or not, can mark the timeframe in the calendar when the hall under his responsibility is booked, along with the reason for which it is booked.
-In this way, entire college can see by sitting in the room itself whether a particular hall is booked or not.
+  - [Link](https://arxiv.org/pdf/1508.06576.pdf) to the paper "A Neural Algorithm of Artistic Style” by Leon A. Gatys et al.
+  - A working demo of Neural Style Transfer can be found [here](https://deepart.io/).

+# Web Development

-### Bookmark Manager Web extension (For second, first years)
+## 1. Bookmark Manager Web extension

+- **Suggested Audience:** First years and above.
- A web extension which is used to manage bookmarks having these features (but not limited to):- The user can search in bookmarks (for the title, URL) (Implement fuzzy search) User can save notes along with bookmarks for future references.
+- **Description:** A web extension which is used to manage bookmarks having these features (but not limited to)-
+  1. The user can search in bookmarks (for the title, URL)
+  2. User can save notes along with bookmarks for future references.
-Users can export all the data (including notes) to a separate json file.
+  3. Users can export all the data (including notes) to a separate json file.

-Requirements:
+- **Goals:**
+  - Build the chrome extension up to completion/adequate progress.

+- **Requirements:**
+  - Basic knowledge of HTML, CSS and JavaScript
+  - Fuzzy search can be implemented for searching
+- **Resources:**
+  - Refer the tutorial [here](https://developer.chrome.com/extensions/getstarted) on how to build a chrome extension.

+# Android App Development

+## 1. Shared Calendar

+- **Suggested Audience:** Second years
+- **Description:** Shared calendar is an android app to solve the problem of clashes of student activities in the college.
+You will design a calendar that will be readable
+- **Goals:**
+  - Build the chrome extension up to completion/adequate progress.

+- **Requirements:**
-Basic knowledge of HTML,CSS,JavaScript
+  - Basic knowledge of HTML, CSS and JavaScript
+  - Fuzzy search can be implemented for searching
+- **Resources:**
-Refer the tutorial here:- [Get Started](https://developer.chrome.com/extensions/getstarted)
+  - Refer the tutorial [here](https://developer.chrome.com/extensions/getstarted) on how to build a chrome extension.